 For some dishes, it is possible to set a later end time.
-Refer to the time-setting options. $\rightarrow$ "Time-setting options" on page 21
+You can find out how to set a later end time by looking in the time-setting options. \rightarrow "Time-setting options" on page 16

 Once you have set an end time, the display shows the waiting time.
-The status bar shows the time at which operation is to start.
+The status bar shows the time at which operation is to end.
 None of the settings can be changed.
 Please remember that easily spoiled foods must not be allowed to remain in the cooking compartment for too long.